|

 extend all the way to the edge of the tag like white backgrounds?

-- For screen-printed plastic: Yes.
+- For plastic plates: Yes.
 Our

 polyethylene plastic plates are die-cut after printing, and full-bleeds

 are not a problem.
+This applies to both our screen-printed and digital

 -